JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 background("black")
 sethue("white")
 t()

 translate(Point(150, 150))
 t()

 translate(Point(30, 30))
 scale(0.5)
 t()

 translate(Point(120, 120))
 rotate(π/3)
 t()
 end
 ```

-But, if you experiment with these three functions, you'll notice that the changes are always relative to the previous state.
-How do you return to a default initial state?
-You could undo every transformation (in the right order).
-But a better way is to enclose a set of changes of position, scale, and orientation in a pair of functions (`gsave()` and `grestore()`) that isolate the modifications.
+As you experiment with these three functions, you'll notice that the changes are always *relative* to the previous state.
+So if you do `scale(0.5)` twice, the next path will be drawn a quarter of the size.

+So how do you return to a default initial state?
+You could of course keep a record of each transformation and apply the opposites, making sure you do this in the right order.

+But a better way is to enclose a sequence of changes of position, scale, and orientation in a pair of functions (`gsave()` and `grestore()`).
 The following code generates a grid of points in a nested loop.
+At each iteration:

+1. `gsave()` saves the current position, scale, and orientation on an internal stack.

+2. The graphics state is translated, scaled, and rotated.

+3. The `t()` function is called, and draws the triangle with the new settings.

-At each iteration, `gsave()` saves the current position, scale, and orientation, the graphics are drawn, and then `grestore()` restores the previously saved state.
+4. `grestore()` throws away any changes to position, scale, and rotation, then restores the previous state that was saved with `gsave()`.

 ```@example
 using Luxor